 HCS Artistic Ambition - Members Consultation

-During the 2016-17 season and the early part of the 2017-18 season we conducted.
+During the 2016-17 season and the early part of the 2017-18 season we conducted a survey to see how members thought we should be aiming for in the future.
 If you would like to read the various consultation documents please contact Secretary Ruth and they can be emailed to you.

 Learning the Music / Scores etc etc